 If you must bring the dispute over your pet before a judge, assemble proof of your role as the primary caretaker.
 Receipts for pet food, medical care, and licenses, for example, establish financial investment in the pet.
 Document your time spent caring for your pet, such as trips to the vet, grooming, and walking routines.
 Though some judges may be hostile to the idea of treating pets like children, basic facts about the best interests of a pet can be persuasive in court: If one party travels frequently, or does not have the financial means to care for a pet, then a court is more likely to assign custody to the other party.

-Reach out to the divorce attorneys at O’Keeffe O’Brien Lyson Foss or call 701-235-8000 or 877-235-8002 so we can help you negotiate favorable terms or fight for your rights in a divorce proceeding.
+Reach out to the divorce attorneys at O’Keeffe O’Brien Lyson Attorneys or call 701-235-8000 or 877-235-8002 so we can help you negotiate favorable terms or fight for your rights in a divorce proceeding.